smmckay/quex-mirror/doc/source-old/invocation/compile-options/options.rst

    a lexeme is disabled.
 This may cause some speed-up, but it is necessary in order to run the lexical analyzer on read-only memory.

-.. cmacro:: QUEX_OPTION_STRING_ACCUMULATOR

-   Enables/disables an optional accumulator which can collect some longer string.

 .. cmacro:: QUEX_OPTION_TOKEN_STAMPING_WITH_LINE_AND_COLUMN

    Enables/disables the stamping of tokens with the line and column number.